cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 <HighlightBox type="info">

 Asymmetric keys always come in pairs and offer their owner various capabilities.
 These capabilities are based on cryptographic mathematics.
 The public key is meant to be distributed to whoever is relevant, while the private key is to remain a secret.
 This is similar to sharing your house address, but keeping the key to your house private.
-Don't be Dilbert's CEO, [a story](https://dilbert.com/strip/2018-10-26) in [two parts](https://dilbert.com/strip/2018-10-27).

 </HighlightBox>